Transaction Monitoring Tools: How They Work, Types, and How to Choose

 Detection versus prevention.
 A massive difference.
 One generates paperwork after the fact.
 The other stops the money from leaving.

 Cloud is accelerating all of this.
-Roughly 63.8% of the transaction monitoring software market ran on cloud infrastructure as of 2024, growing at a 19.6% compound annual clip.
+A growing majority of the transaction monitoring software market now runs on cloud infrastructure.
 That makes sense.
 Cloud converts fixed capital into variable operational cost and removes the capacity planning guesswork that left on-premise systems either overbuilt and bleeding money or underbuilt and cracking under peak load.

 A 95% false positive rate and the default industry response for twenty years was to write more rules.
 A new typology appears, a new rule gets added, alert volume climbs, the compliance team hires more analysts to keep up, and the false positive rate stays pinned exactly where it was.
 More rules.
 More bodies.
 Same result.